TheCarsonWest/nerd-emoji/python/Type Hinting.md

 # [[Data Type Conversions]]
 # Type Hinting in Python

-Type hinting in Python allows you to specify the expected data types of variables, function arguments, and return values.
+Type hinting in Python allows you to specify the expected [[Data Types]] of variables, function arguments, and [[Return Values]].
 This improves code readability, helps catch errors during development (using tools like MyPy), and aids in better code understanding and maintainability.

 **Basic Syntax:**